 I really paid attention to my diet and just eating a lot of good healthy things,” Syndergaard said.
 “There was this place in particular that I went to back home.
 It’s called Kozy Kitchen and my roommates and I probably went there like four or five times a week.
 My go-to is called the ‘bowl of doom.’
 It’s a sweet potato hash with bacon, you can get buffalo in it or venison sausage, avocado and scrambled eggs.
 It’s plenty.
-And that’s primarily what my diet consisted of this offseason.

 You can read more details about the “Bowl of Doom” in Newsday.